oar-team/oar/docs/documentation/doc_oar-presentation.rst

   - relational database engine MySQL or PostgreSQL,
   - scripting language Perl,
-  - confinement system mechanism cpuset,
+  - confinement kernel system mechanism cpuset,
   - scalable exploiting tool Taktuk.

 It is flexible enough to be suitable for production clusters and research experiments.
-It currently manages over than 5000 nodes and has executed more than 5 million jobs.
+It currently manages over than 5000 nodes and has executed more than 20 million jobs.

 OAR advantages: